We teach our children that learning will forever be a part of their lives, which is why we don’t homeschool over summer!

 REASON #2: LEARNING IS CONSTANT

-Although we are not homeschooling over the summer, learning is constant.
+Although we’re not homeschooling over the summer, learning is constant.

-We are never not learning or choosing to do something educational, but in the summer, the environment is oh-so-good for the soul.
+We’re never not learning or choosing to do something educational, but in the summer, the environment of free learning without expectation is oh-so-good for the soul.
+In fact, one thing we keep doing over the summer is nature journaling.

 We Still Read and Write